zeal18/transform/docs/source/index.rst

   types like ``Int`` or ``String``, while you'd prefer to use value objects in you domain-level code to improve type-safety and readability

-Chimney provides a compact DSL with which you can define transformation rules and transform your objects with as little boilerplate as possible.
+The Transform provides a compact DSL with which you can define transformation rules and transform your objects with as little boilerplate as possible.

 .. code-block:: scala

-  import io.scalaland.chimney.dsl._
+  import io.github.zeal18.transform.dsl._

   val event = command.into[CoffeeMade]
     .withFieldComputed(_.at, _ => ZonedDateTime.now)